hkirat/awesome-chess/README.md

  - [Validator 1](https://github.com/jhlywa/chess.js) - chess.js, Structured code for chess Authentication.
  - [Validator 2](https://www.npmjs.com/package/chess) - An algebraic notation driven chess engine that can validate board position and produce a list of viable moves.
+ - [Validator 3](https://github.com/cgearhart/Chessnut.git) - Chessnut is a simple chess board model written in Python.It provides functionality of parsing FEN and generating a list of legal moves for each FEN representation.

 Websites
 ---